Sunilsolankiji/js-gantt-docs/docs/options.md

 # Options

-The **jsGantt Library** provides various configuration options to tailor the chart to your specific requirements.
+The **javascriptgantt Library** provides various configuration options to tailor the chart to your specific requirements.
 You can customize the chart's timeline, task bars, labels, colors, and more.

 ## date_format